jingmaowang/EAI6000/README.md

 # EAI6000
-This is my personal coursework for EAI6000 at Northeastern University.
-Please do not copy for academic submission.
+This repository contains my individual coursework for EAI6000 at Northeastern University.
+Please do not copy or submit this work for academic credit.
+All group assignments and paper submissions have been removed.